stannesi/Yapinator/README.md

 # Yapinator Javascript CSS Selector Engine

-yapinator is a pure-JavaScript standalone CSS selector engine designed to be easily dropped in to a host library.
+Yapinator is a pure-JavaScript standalone CSS selector engine designed to be easily dropped in to a host library.

 https://github.com/stannesi/yapinator
 https://github.com/yapi/yapinator